Alert

 • Keep the alert content concise and focused on the message.

-• Use Success type to confirm a positive system status to users such as saving a form.
+• Use success type to confirm a positive system status to users such as saving a form.

-• Use Danger type to display system status error messages.
+• Use danger type to display system status error messages.

 Don't